kubernetes/community/contributors/guide/issue-triage.md

 # A Sample Step-by-Step
 This aims to walk you through a standard triaging process.

-## Review newly created open issues
+## Step One: Review newly created open issues
 Kubernetes issues are listed at https://github.com/kubernetes/kubernetes/issues.
 New, untriaged issues start out without any labels attached.

 Labels are the primary tools for triaging.
 The detailed label list resides here: